 At this time, the Galaxy S10 camera night mode is only available for the main rear camera (12MP wide-angle).

-Other rear cameras (16MP ultrawide angle, 12MP telephoto) do not support the night mode.
+Other rear cameras (16MP ultrawide angle, 12MP telephoto) do not support the camera night mode.
 You have to use Auto mode for these cameras for low-light photos.

 Please note, the camera selection in the Photo mode will be ignored when you switch to the night camera mode.

-Any questions on Galaxy S10 camera night mode?
+Do you have any questions on Galaxy S10 camera night mode?

 The community will help you find the answer.

 If you have questions on new features of Samsung Galaxy S10, please check Galaxy S10 new features guides page.